superchromat/CE888/lab3/README.md

 * In the Ipython notebook you created

 - [ ] Load the data from `bank-additional-full.csv`
-- [ ] Use a classifier (anything, but `ExtraTreesClassifier` with 100 estimators is the easiest option) on the data with outcome/output variable "y"
+- [ ] Data preprocessing:
+    * Use LabelEncoder to convert the label into numbers.
     * Convert to dummies using `df_dummies = pd.get_dummies(df)`
-    * Columns "y_no" and "duration" must be deleted - use something like `del df_copy["attribute"]` for this
+    * Column "duration" must be deleted
+    * Check if there are any missing values in the dataset.
+If there are, drop the rows.
-    * Plot histogram of the label `y_yes`
+    * Plot histogram of the label and calculate the imbalance in the dataset.
-    * Get the values and run a classifier (with outcome `y_yes`)
+- [ ] Let's model the data:
+    * Using the `train_test_split` function in scikit-learn, separate your dataset into a training and a test set, with a test size of 20% and random_state=50.
+Make sure the train/test split is stratified (and check that it is!).
+Stratified means that the percentages of classes in each fold remains constant.
-    * Report the results of 10-Kfold stratified cross-validation
+    * Report the results of 10-fold stratified cross-validation on the training set using a random forest classifier with 100 trees and depth=3. **Ensure you're using an appropriate metric** (Use `sorted(sklearn.metrics.SCORERS.keys())` to see what are the valid options).
-    * Get sample importances and a confusion matrix
+    * Compare the results of your classifier with that of a dummy classifier.
+    * Use `GridSearchCV` to find a better set of parameters for your random forest.
+    * Print the cross-validation metric (whichever you previously chose) that you obtain for the random forest for the best parameters found with GridSearchCV
+    * What are the top 3 features?
+    * Report the generalisation error (still using the same metric) on your test set.

-- [ ] Make sure you save your changes in Github!
+- [ ] Make sure you save your changes in Github and do the Unit lab's quiz on Moodle!

 Attribute Information of the Bank Marketing dataset: